Over The Rainbow – Harold Arlen!

 Judy Garland shot to worldwide fame when she sang Over The Rainbow in the 1939 Blockbuster The Wizard of Oz at only sixteen years old.

-Amazingly, she had made an astonishing twelve films prior to The Wizard Of Oz.
+Amazingly, she had made an astonishing twelve films prior to the release of The Wizard Of Oz.